 The Frontrunner Project – Luminaires & ECI

-By performing an LCA, it was possible to demonstrate exactly what the impact of luminaires was on the environment and where there was room to improve.
+The LCA results demonstrated exactly what the impact of luminaires are on the environment- and where there is room to improve.

-In short, circular thinking isn’t just recycling your products – it’s gaining insight into the overall environmental impact of your product and improving it where needed.
-Indeed, circular thinking is relevant for the entire life cycle and requires the attention of all stakeholders in the value chain of luminaires.
+In short, circular thinking isn’t just recycling your products.
+It’s gaining insight into the overall environmental impact of your product- and improving it where needed.
+Circular thinking is relevant for the entire life cycle and requires the attention of all stakeholders in the value chain of luminaires.

 Eventually, results of the product LCA’s were rolled out which the suppliers could use to improve their sustainability and/or demonstrate it to the municipalities.
 In turn, the ECI allowed municipalities to make insightful and sustainable decisions when choosing suppliers for projects.
 A win-win situation.

-In the end, all 4 suppliers involved in the project had a lower ECI score than they had expected.
-And the results of the project have created new benchmarks for the municipalities and governmental institutions involved.
+All 4 suppliers involved in the project had a lower ECI score than they expected.
+The results of the project created new benchmarks for the municipalities and governmental institutions involved.

 The main learnings